-Easier to learn
+Lightroom is easier to learn

 Advantages of Photoshop

-Plugins and actions are automated operations which are created by Adobe or other professional editors and allow for more general edits to be made with ease in Photoshop.
+Plugins and actions can be used to autonomously apply effects and edits to speed up workflow.
+They're available from both Adobe and via third party users or companies.
 Editors can also create their own actions so that long processes used repeatedly take much less time.
-Take a look at our roundups of the best Photoshop plugins and free Photoshop actions for a taste of what's on offer.
+Take a look at our roundups of the best Photoshop plugins and free Photoshop actions for a flavour of what's on offer.

 Learning to use Photoshop and Lightroom

 Lightroom has a much more streamlined interface than Photoshop, which beginners may find easier to dive straight into.
 However, each software has a huge range of specialist features, shortcuts, plugins and actions which can require training for more sophisticated use.
 Aspiring professional photographers may want to consider learning how to edit on both (you can also follow our pick of the best Photoshop tutorials.

 Photoshop vs Lightroom: using them both

 Since Photoshop and Lightroom each have their own uses and features, they complement each other well.
 Where Lightroom focuses on workflow, Photoshop allows editors to make complicated composites and has a more refined retouching suite.

 Photoshop's range of brushes and powerful image manipulation tools make it popular with graphic designers and illustrators.
 But that doesn't mean it's not for photographers.
 Many photographers use Lightroom to make their initial edits and then Photoshop for retouching or to remove unwanted objects.